sseshadr/CarND-Path-Planning-Project/README.md

 Once we have determined what action to perform, we can have boolean flags to keep track of what the car needs to do as decision makers.
 This will be used while planning the trajectory in the next section.

 #### Trajectory generation:
 The next part is to determine where the car needs to go based on the decisions in the previous section.
-To generate the trajectory, we use the spline library from [here] (http://kluge.in-chemnitz.de/opensource/spline/).
+To generate the trajectory, we use the spline library from [here](http://kluge.in-chemnitz.de/opensource/spline/).
 To use the spline library, we need to supply a set of coarse waypoints to construct a smooth trajectory.
 We do this by
 1. Including the last 2 waypoints of the previous path to ensure a smooth handover
 2. Calculating waypoints ahead of the car 30m, 60m and 90m ahead.
 This uses the prospective lane that the car needs to be in (set by the behavioral planner) and automatically handles waypoints necessary to shift lanes